Wednesday, March 26, 2008

 it down immediately, and you’ll never have to run back to the

-7. Make a pantry checklist.
+store because you don’t have eggs. - Make a pantry checklist.
 Make a checklist of

 everything you normally stock in your pantry.
 Keep it posted on the